ANOTHER BIG NIGHT FOR ABBOTT AS MAINE DEFEATS VERMONT, 5-2

-Senior forward Spencer Abbott had two goals and two assists for the Black Bears
+Senior forward Spencer Abbott had registers nine point weekend (5g, 4a) for Black Bears

 BURLINGTON, Vt. - Maine's top line of Spencer Abbott, Brian Flynn, and Joey Diamond combined for nine points and the Black Bears skated past Vermont 5-2 on Saturday night in Hockey East action at Gutterson Fieldhouse.
 Maine sweeps the weekend series and improves to 6-6-2 (5-5-1 HEA), while the Catamounts fall to 3-10-1 (1-8-1 HEA) on the year.

 "I think Maine did a lot of the little things that we did (Friday) night like winning puck battles and playing tough in their own zone," said head coach Kevin Sneddon.
 "We had a lot of puck possession but we didn't have a lot of great looks like we did Friday.
 I have to tip my hat to Maine, I thought they played a lot hungrier than we did and I just told our guys we can't expect to make that many mistakes in a hockey game and have any sort of success."

 Connor Brickley was called for charging nine and a half minutes into the first period, and Maine capitalized on the ensuing power play to take a 1-0 lead.
 Abbott fed Matt Mangene with a pass in the right faceoff circle, and Mangene whipped a shot toward the left post.
 Diamond was open at the doorstep to redirect the shot past John Vazzano to open the scoring at 10:30.